E4 Cycle Route Phase 2

 Sections of Pinhoe Road, Exhibition Way, Bakers Way, Pinbrook Road and Aldi junction will be closed during this work.
 These are listed below:

-Dates will be confirmed nearer the time, however, the works will be carried out overnight (between 7pm to 6am) to minimise disruptions.
+The works will be carried out overnight (between 7pm to 6am) to minimise disruptions, please note there will be no weekend closures.
 Please see here for information regarding diversion routes.

 Why are we doing this work?

 Devon County Council is improving the existing E4 Cycle Route to improve the infrastructure for cyclists and pedestrians in Exeter to promote the use of sustainable transport.

 Why do we have to close the road?

 We must ensure the safety of our workforce and the public, and in order to comply with our safety guidelines we are unable to carry out this work without a road closure.